Visit by Athens Consular Personnel to Thessaloniki, February 1 and 2, 2018

-A Federal Benefits representative will answer questions on Thursday, November 2, from 9:00 a.m. until 4:30 p.m. and on Friday, November 3, from 9:00 a.m. to 1:00 p.m.
-A prior appointment is not required.
+A Federal Benefits representative will answer questions on Thursday, February 1, from 9:00 a.m. until 4:30 p.m. and on Friday, February 2 from 9:00 a.m. until 3:00 p.m.
+A scheduled appointment is not required.

-Appointments are not available in Thessaloniki for applicants who are qualified to use the Form DS-82 application, as these services are available by mail.
-Instructions for mail submissions can be found at https://gr.usembassy.gov/u-s-citizen-services/passports/applying-mail-person
+Appointments are not available in Thessaloniki for applicants who are eligible to use the Form DS-82 application, as these services are available by mail.
+Instructions for mail submissions can be found at: https://gr.usembassy.gov/u-s-citizen-services/passports/applying-mail-person

 Please complete application forms in advance of your appointment.
-Forms and instructions may be obtained at https://gr.usembassy.gov/u-s-citizen-services/passports
+Forms and instructions may be obtained at: https://gr.usembassy.gov/u-s-citizen-services/passports

-Please bring copies and originals of previous passports, birth certificates (for children’s applications), and Greek ID cards.
+Please bring copies and originals of previous passports, birth certificates (for children’s applications), and Greek I.D cards.

-- Please ensure all foreign-language (non-Greek) documents are translated into English.
+Please ensure all foreign-language (non-Greek) documents are translated into English.

-For questions regarding citizenship and passports please e-mail the Passport and Citizenship Office at AthensAmericanPassports@state.gov or call 210-720-2464/2494 from 2:00 p.m. to 4:00 p.m. on Tuesdays and Thursdays.
+For questions regarding citizenship and passports please email the Passport and Citizenship office at AthensAmericanPassports@state.gov or call 210-720-2464/2494 from 2:00 p.m. to 4:00 p.m. on Tuesdays and Thursdays.

-Federal Benefits Unit: To contact the Social Security Office, please send an e-mail via https://gr.usembassy.gov/u-s-citizen-services/social-security/fbu-inquiry-form/ or call 210-720-2426 Monday, Tuesday, Thursday or Friday from 9:30 a.m. to 11:30 a.m.
+Federal Benefits Unit: To contact the Social Security Office, please access: https://gr.usembassy.gov/u-s-citizen-services/social-security/fbu-inquiry-form/ or call 210-720-2426 Monday, Tuesday, Thursday or Friday from 9:30 a.m. to 11:30 a.m.